 Evaluation of Business Assets and Commercial Holdings

 High-asset divorces can also involve conflict over the determination of value and distribution of business assets.
-The attorneys at Stoorman, Hanson & van der Valk, P.C. have represented many clients whose marital estates included professional practices, commercial businesses, substantial real estate holdings, interests in trusts, stock options, financial services companies, retail enterprises, manufacturing concerns and international assets.
+The attorneys at Samuel J. Stoorman & Associates, P.C. have represented many clients whose marital estates included professional practices, commercial businesses, substantial real estate holdings, interests in trusts, stock options, financial services companies, retail enterprises, manufacturing concerns and international assets.
 We have represented many doctors, dentists, professional athletes, entertainers, lawyers, and other high profile clients who have presented complex marital estates for division.

 Determining Financial vs. Sentimental Value

 Some assets, such as real estate, art collections, jewelry, specialty automobiles and prized antiques can have both financial and sentimental value.
 Our attorneys are skilled at determining the full value of these assets and making sure that our clients receive their full equitable share.

 Our attorneys provide comprehensive representation for individuals engaged in contested matrimonial proceedings where significant assets, investments or business interests are involved.
 Our unique ability to identify and examine the key elements in proceedings involving high net worth individuals gives our clients the advantage in asset preservation and the protection of their financial interests.